 Having a fall maintenance checklist is a great idea if you want to keep your home safe.
 You might also want to have a summer maintenance checklist to use, too.

 Create a checklist for fall home maintenance tips

 Keeping up with the upkeep your home needs is a great way to avoid problems with your house.
 You can use these fall home maintenance tips to create a checklist that you can use each year for maintaining your home.

-If you run into a problem with your home and need help with a temporary relocation, contact us at Temporary Accommodations.
+If you run into a problem with your home and need help with a temporary relocation, contact us at Sedgwick’s temporary housing division.
 We can help you find temporary housing when you need it.